 Find out more about our building progress

 Royal College of Music Museum

-Our £4.9M development of the Royal College of Music Museum, funded by a significant Heritage Lottery Fund grant, is one of the largest ever investments in the redevelopment of a museum of music in the UK.
+Our £4.9M development of the Royal College of Music Museum, funded by a significant National Lottery Heritage Fund grant, is one of the largest ever investments in the redevelopment of a museum of music in the UK.
 Our renowned collection includes the world’s earliest surviving guitar and the oldest known stringed keyboard instrument, and represents a range of music-making activities spanning a period of more than five centuries.